E27-25/E27-25/README.md

 - 🌱 Exploring advanced RAG techniques and knowledge graph integration
 - 👯 Looking to collaborate on open-source LLM and agent projects
 - 💬 Ask me about **LLMs, RAG, multi-agent systems, prompt engineering, or fine-tuning**
-- ⚡ Fun fact: I've won 3 first-place hackathon awards in 2025 alone!
+- ⚡ Fun fact: I've won 3 first-place hackathon awards in 2025 (and counting)!

 ---